UENO Zoological Gardens

 Animals

-※As health management, some animals are taken to their den earlier than the dosing hour starting 14:30.
+*As health management or weather condition, some animals are taken to their den earlier than the closing hour.

 East Area:

-Asian elephants, pheasants, snow owls, raptors, Sumatran tigers, western lowland gorillas, Bird House, Nocturnal House (Chinese pangolin, slow lorises, bats), South American tapirs, cranes, California sea lion, harbor seals, bears (polar bears, Hokkaido brown bears, sun bear, and Japanese black bears), otters, sacred ibises, birds of Japan, monkeys (Japanese macaques, white-mantled black colobuses, black-handed spider monkeys), prairie dogs, American bison, etc.
+Asian elephants, pheasants, snow owls, raptors, Sumatran tigers, western lowland gorillas, Bird House, Nocturnal House (Chinese pangolin, slow lorises, bats), South American tapirs, cranes, harbor seals, bears (polar bears, Hokkaido brown bears, sun bear, and Japanese black bears), otters, sacred ibises, birds of Japan, monkeys (Japanese macaques, white-mantled black colobuses, black-handed spider monkeys), prairie dogs, American bisons, etc.

 West Area:

-Giant pandas, African animals (black rhinos, hippos, pygmy hippos, giraffes, okapi), aardvarks, ruffed lemurs, ring-tailed lemurs, aye-ayes, Small Mammal House (rodents, bats, armadillos, nocturnal animals), Vivarium (galapagos tortoise, saltwater crocodile, green iguana, geckoes, Japanese pond turtles, and other reptiles and amphibians), Children's Zoo (guinea pigs, rabbits, goats, and other domestic animals), etc.
+Giant pandas, African animals (black rhinos, hippo, pygmy hippos, giraffes), aardvarks, ruffed lemurs, ring-tailed lemurs, aye-ayes, Small Mammal House (rodents, bats, armadillos, nocturnal animals), Vivarium (galapagos tortoise, saltwater crocodile, green iguana, geckoes, Japanese pond turtles, and other reptiles and amphibians), Children's Zoo (guinea pigs, rabbits, goats, and other domestic animals), etc.